Ngorongoro Crater Lodge stands in an amazing location...

 Between the bathroom and the bedroom is a small vestibule area with space for storing your clothes, a little vanity table, a mirror and a hairdryer.

-All the rooms at Ngorongoro Crater Lodge have phones from which you can call room service, and access an outside line (international calls cost $10 a minute).
+All the rooms at Ngorongoro Crater Lodge have phones from which you can call room service, and access an outside line (international calls cost US$10 a minute).
 There is also a safe for any valuables.

-The thing which really struck us about the rooms at Ngorongoro Lodge was that no matter where you are – be it lying in bed, having a bath, or even in the toilet! -– you will always have a view of the Crater.
+What really struck us about the rooms at Ngorongoro Lodge was that no matter where you are – be it lying in bed, having a bath, or even in the toilet! -– you will always have a view of the Crater.